marosset/aks-windows-gpu-acceleration/manual_nodepool_configuration.md

 This documents the dependencies required and their install steps to enable a GPU acceleration for AKS Nodes with `Standard_NC4as_T4_v3` SKU Windows Server Core 2022.

+All below commands are executed on the node locally, by accessing the machine.

 ## Upgrade Containerd

+Only run this if containerd version is less than `1.7.0-beta.3`

 ```powershell
 $Version="1.7.0-beta.3"